 Bottom line: The best Spider mallet for straight-stroke players.
 Excellent feel, strong forgiveness, and the best value in a lineup that keeps getting better.

 A zero-torque putter (like the L.A.B.
-DF3, OZ.1i, Spider ZT, and Odyssey Jailbird on this list) is engineered so the face has no tendency to open or close during the stroke.
+DF3, OZ.1i, and LINK.2.1, the Odyssey Ai-DUAL S2S #7, Spider ZT, and Odyssey Jailbird on this list) is engineered so the face has no tendency to open or close during the stroke.
 This means your subconscious face manipulation has less impact on start line.
 You benefit most from a zero-torque design if you struggle with face rotation, short putt misses, or grip tension.
 Conventional face-balanced mallets (Spider Tour, Spider Tour X, Phantom 5) deliver high forgiveness without zero-torque technology — and many golfers don't need the extra layer.